pcdarling/Trial-And-Error-Side-Projects/README.md

-Contains all side projects Trial and Error starts on.
+Contains all side projects for the Trial and Error robotics team.